 If there is damage to classroom furniture, chalkboards, clocks, doors, etc. please report them immediately to Facilities Management at 847-491-5201 or email.
 Your department or group will not be charged for the repairs.
 We appreciate your help in maintaining the classrooms and the objects within them.

 Evanston smart classroom support

-NUIT Academic and Research Technologies supports and maintains the technology for learning in General Purpose Classrooms.
+NUIT Media and Design supports and maintains the technology for learning in General Purpose Classrooms.
 Problems with classroom technology should be reported as soon as possible.

 For immediate in-classroom support, contact: